 The algorithm_id is a string that specifies a security/authentication algorithm.
-The named server supports hmacmd5, hmacmsha1, hmacmsha224, hmacmsha256, hmacmsha384, and hmacmsha512 TSIG authentication.
-Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., hmacmsha1-80.
-The secret_string is the secret to be used by the algorithm, and is treated as a Base64-encoded string.
+The named server supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512 TSIG authentication.
+Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., hmac-sha1-80.

+secret